benbyford/ai-ethics-framework/Issues.md

 - ### Appropriate AI usage (guidance)

   - Where is or isn't it appropriate to use AI/ML (see roboethics)

+- ### Warfare and direct harm

+  - When, if ever, is it appropriate to use AI and automated technologies in warfare?
+  - Who is accountable / responsible for an AI's operation and outcomes

 - ### Surveillance